Enjoying the Beautiful Keys Waters

 In the waters off the Florida Keys sits the Florida Reef, the third-largest coral barrier reef in the world.
 There are so many wonderful snorkeling spots along this reef.
 One of the best spots to experience the beautiful reefs, coral, turtles and rays of the Keys is Looe Key.

 Looe Key is just eight nautical miles southwest of Bahia Honda State Park, Looe Key is home to protected coral reef and a host of marine animals.
 The reef is home to over 150 species of fish including angelfish, parrotfish, barracuda, and moray eel as well as almost 50 species of coral.
+Big Pine Key Boat Rentals has the perfect vacation boat rentals for your time in the keys no matter the boating activity.

 "We had a great experience renting a boat for 3 days here.
 I called and spoke with Maya about a month before our stay.
 She listened to what we were wanting to do (mixed bag of snorkeling and fishing) and what type of boat we have at home and suggested something to meet our needs.
 We got to meet Maya’s husband when we returned the boat and he is a super personable guy too.
 Seems like they run a top notch place...They are about their boats and their customers.
 I would not hesitate to recommend them."